PanosK92/panoskarabelas/source/content/blog/posts/consciousness.md

 ---
 date: 2026-03-30
-title: You are the universe looking at itself
+title: Spacetime is the headset.
+Consciousness is what's there when you take it off.
 ---

 ![image](/media/post_consciousness_1.jpg)